 - 13.2.2 The acid and alkaline batteries shall not be placed in one compartment or in one box.
 The vessels and instruments intended for the batteries with different electrolytes shall be placed separately. - 13.2.3 The inside part of a battery compartment or cabinet, as well as all structural parts, which may be subjected to harmful effects of electrolyte or gas, shall be suitably protected. - 13.2.4 Accumulator batteries and individual cells shall be properly fixed in position.
-In case they are installed on shelves in two or more rows, all the shelves shall have a clearance of at least 50 mm on the face and back side for air circulation, and the distance from the deck to the plugs in the upper row of cells shall not exceed 1500 mm. - 13.2.5 When installing the accumulator batteries or individual accumulators (cells), provision shall be made for fitting linings and spacers between them that will ensure a clearance for circulation of air of not less than 15 mm on all sides. - 13.2.6 Warning notices indicating the danger of explosion shall be provided on the doors leading to the battery compartment or nearby, as well as on the boxes containing the accumulators.
+In case they are installed on shelves in two or more rows, all the shelves shall have a clearance of at least 50 mm on the face and back side for air circulation, and the distance from the deck to the plugs in the upper row of cells shall not exceed 1500 mm. - 13.2.5 Air circulation gaps shall be provided between accumulator batteries or separate elements.
+Such gaps shall be at least 15 mm or shall comply with the values specified in the technical documentation on accumulator batteries or elements. - 13.2.6 Warning notices indicating the danger of explosion shall be provided on the doors leading to the battery compartment or nearby, as well as on the boxes containing the accumulators.